erikolby/GA_lab/README.md

 * Goals
 * Type of sample
 * Type of data
+*	Conclusions of the study

-This project will reproduce the study described in the article “The draft genome of tropical fruit durian Durio zibethinus” made by Teh et al. 2017.
+This project will reproduce the study described in the article *“The draft genome of tropical fruit durian Durio zibethinus”* made by Teh *et al.* 2017.
-The goal in this study was ...
+The goal in this study was to aquire more genetic knowledge about the famous durian fruit.
+The understanding of the underlying genomics and transcriptomics of the fruit is of great importance due to the major economical role it plays in China and parts of Southeast Asia.
+The results from this study is of value when trying to understand the function and the agronomy of this fruit.

+In the context of this project, the goal is to get biologically interpretable results that hopefully is similiair to the results that Teh *et al.* got.

-The data
+The type of data
 ### Which analyses / softwares
+•	Most relevant analyses

 ### Time frame
 Should include: